Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_veteran_announce                        0       // Whether to announce to all other living players when the veteran is the last remaining innocent

 // Doctor
-ttt_doctor_mode                             0       // What tool the doctor starts with (0=Health Station, 1=Defib then Health Station)
+ttt_doctor_credits_starting                 1       // The number of credits a doctor should start with

 // ----------------------------------------